TheRealCodeBeard/ServerlessTwitterBot/STEP6.md

 You can find the workflow.yml file in this repo. [workflow.yml](workflow.yml).
 There are a few pieces of this you will need to update to relate to your functions app.

+After clicking the 'Set up a workflow yourself' button, GitHub will be showing a 'Edit new file' editor.
+Copy and paste the entire `workflow.yml` file into the editor replacing everything currently there.

-You can copy and paste the workflow.yml file linked above into the Edit new file window GitHub will be showing after clicking the 'Set up a workflow yourself' button above.
-You will see that in the path section we are in the .github/workflows folder editing a file called 'main.yml'.
+You will see that in the path section we are in the `.github/workflows` folder editing a file called `main.yml`.
 GitHub has helpfully put the file in the right place for us!

 <img src="screengrabs/18_2_commit_workflow_file.JPG" alt="Editing" width="75%">

 Before you commit this file and, basically, make your action live, you will need to make the following changes:

 `name:` at the top.
-Give your action a sensible name.
+Give your workflow a sensible name.

 The next part can be read as a sentence 'on push branches master'.
 This is when your action will trigger.

-`FUNC_APP_NAME:` you need to set this to be the Function App Name.
+`FUNC_APP_NAME:` you need to set this to be your Function App Name.
 This is the same as we used in the Service Principal.
 The URL safe version of the name of the Function App we created.

-The jobs section is all related to what we want the action to do.
+The jobs section is all related to what we want the workflow to do.
 It's very human readable and means what it says.

 'runs on windows latest' for example.

-'steps' are the things the action will do.
+'steps' are the tasks the workflow will carry out.

-- Check out master
+- Check out master branch
-- Log in to azure.
+- Log in to Azure.
 Notice here how `creds` is set to `${{ secrets.AZURE_CREDENTIALS_WIN }}`.
 This is how, in an Actions YAML file you refer to the secret created earlier.
-If you changed the Secret name, you will need to update that here.
+If you changed the secret name, you will need to update that here.
-- Set node version.
+- Set Node version.
 Remember how we chose Node 10.x when we set up the Function App originally?
 Well, this version must match!
 - NPM Install and build.
 This contains a set of commands for the Node Package Manager (NPM) to make sure all of our dependencies are used.
 In our simple case we don't have any dependencies ... so that is OK then.
 - The last step the `FUNC_APP_NAME` we set above to tell the Action which function app we are deploying too.